ALEXGUOQ/ASPullToRefresh/README.md

 # ASPullToRefresh

-## A reusable UITableViewController for adding "Pull-to-Refresh" functionality.
+## A UITableViewController for adding "Pull-to-Refresh" functionality.

 ### Features: